nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

     tls.crt:        3448 bytes
     tls.key:        1675 bytes

-But, even more magically, I didn't actually even need to create the `certificate` object. `kube-cert-manager` integrates with the kubernetes `ingress` type, and, by way of a
+But in fact, I didn't actually even need to create the `certificate` object. `kube-cert-manager` integrates with the existing kubernetes `ingress` type: I added [few lines of "annotations"][ann] to my ingress definition, and the certificate controller automatically provisioned a certificate, which was automatically picked up by the ingress controller, registered with google's cloud load balancer, and available to serve https traffic into my application.
-[few lines of "annotations"][ann], it will automatically provision certificates for an HTTPS frontend, which the ingress controller will automaticllly propagate to GCP's cloud load balancer.

-Third-party extensions in general, and `kube-cert-manager` in particular, are new, beta, and somewhat experimental, and I ran into a few rough edges that I'll talk about later.
+Third-party extensions in general, and `kube-cert-manager` in particular, are new, beta, and somewhat experimental, and I ran into a few rough edges that I'll mention later.
 However, even so, they still worked impressively well, and give a tantalizing vision of the future in which kubernetes will have a rich, extensible ecosystem of third-party resources for controlling not only your kubernetes cluster but any external dependencies you might want, in a uniform and integrated way.